 How To Make Thai Turkey

-Step one.
+Step 2: Make the Brine.
 Bring 4 cups of water to a boil.
-While waiting for the hot water to heat up, combine salt, smashed lemongrass stalks, garlic, and bay leaves in a large bowl.
-Set aside until the water is ready.
-Once the water is hot, turn the heat off and carefully add 4 cups to the aromatics in a large bowl or container that you'll use to brine the turkey in.
-Whisk until most of the salt is dissolved.
-Let cool while prepping the turkey next.
+While waiting, combine salt, smashed lemongrass stalks, garlic, and bay leaves in a large bowl.
+Once the water boils, turn off the heat and carefully pour the water over the aromatics in the bowl.
+Whisk until the salt mostly dissolves, then let it cool while you finish prepping the turkey.

-Step five.
-Cover and wrap the bin tightly with aluminum foil or Saran wrap.
-Place the turkey in the fridge or a cool place for up to 18-20 hours.
-If you have a cooler temperature where you live, you can leave your brined turkey outside.
-For food safety, leave the turkey at a temperature lower than 40 degrees Fahrenheit.
+Step 4: Let it Brine.
+Cover the container tightly with foil or plastic wrap.
+Place the turkey in the fridge or in a cool spot under 40°F for 18–20 hours.
+If it’s cold where you live, you can leave the brining turkey outside safely.

 Step 1.
 Let's roll up our sleeves and get this Thai turkey going!
 Combine all the sauces, coconut milk, agave, and oil in a medium bowl and whisk gently together.
 Set aside.

 Step 2.
-Add cilantro stems, garlic, shallot, and ground white pepper in a small food processor.
-Add ⅓ cup of the marinating sauce to the food processor to help turn the blades and blitz until smooth.
+Add cilantro stems, garlic, shallot, and ground white pepper to a small food processor.
+Add ⅓ cup of the marinating sauce to help turn the blades and blitz until smooth.
+Use a stone mortar and pestle if you have one.
+If not, chop everything really small into fine pieces.

 Step 3.
 Combine the paste into the sauce bowl and whisk well.
 Get ready to marinate the turkey next!

 Step 4.
 Remove the turkey from the brine water.
-Easiest inside the sink, drain the brine water from the turkey, then wash it with cold water for a minute or two.
+It is easiest to drain the brine water from the turkey inside the sink, then wash it quickly with cold water for a few seconds.
 Pat dry with paper towels.
-This part is optional but highly recommended for all the leftover aromatics used in brinning the turkey inside the cavities for more flavors.

 Step 1.
-Remove the turkey from the fridge and leave it at room temperature for up to one hour before roasting.
-Preheat the oven temperature to 325 degrees f.
+Take the turkey out of the fridge and let it sit at room temperature for up to an hour before roasting.
+Preheat your oven to 325°F.

 Step 4.
-Check the oven rack to ensure it’s on the right spot before popping the turkey in.
-Place turkey on the oven rack and roast for 3-4 hours or until cooked.
-The thickest part should read 175 degrees Fahrenheit on a meat thermometer.
-Larger turkeys will take more time.
-Please check your turkey’s roasting guide for the correct cooking time.
+Adjust your oven rack if needed, then place the turkey on it and roast at 325°F for 3-4 hours, or until the thickest part reads 165°F on a meat thermometer.
+Larger turkeys may take longer, so check your roasting guide for exact times.

 Step 7.
-Check every hour or so, brush with more marinating sauce, and keep adding ½ cup water to the bottom of the pan if it gets dry.
-Add a foil to the top of the turkey, like a loose blanket, if the skin starts to burn too quickly.
+Check the turkey every hour, basting with more marinade and adding ½ cup of water to the pan if it looks dry.
+If the skin starts to brown too quickly, loosely cover the turkey with foil.

 Step 8.
-Once the timer goes off, use an instant-read thermometer to check for doneness.
-The internal temperature should read at least 165 degrees on the thickest part of the breast.
+When the timer goes off, use an instant-read thermometer to ensure the turkey is cooked—165°F in the thickest part of the breast.
 Let the turkey rest for 20 minutes before carving.
-Gather as much pan drippings as possible, and place them in a small bowl for dipping sauce!
+Save the pan drippings to use as a dipping sauce.
 Enjoy!

 Helpful Kitchen Notes and Expert Tips

 - Use a very large container for brinning.
-I used an ice holder for mine, but you can use anything available.
+I used an ice bucket for mine, but you can use anything available.
 A medium-sized cooler could work, too.
+A brining bag is also helpful!

 - While roasting, keep a close eye on the bird and check every hour or so, without opening the oven, to see how it’s looking.